garden-io/garden/.github/PULL_REQUEST_TEMPLATE.md

 2. Please label this pull request according to what type of issue you are addressing (see "What type of PR is this?" below)
 3. Ensure you have added or run the appropriate tests for your PR.
 4. If the PR is unfinished, add `WIP:` at the beginning of the title or use the GitHub Draft PR feature.
 5. Please add at least two reviewers to the PR.
-Currently active maintainers are: @edvald, @thsig, @eysi09, @stefreak, and @vvagaytsev.
+Currently active maintainers are: @edvald, @thsig, @eysi09, and @stefreak.
 -->

 **What this PR does / why we need it**: